St. Columba’s Cricket Club – Invitational Tournament Rules

 A. SCCC Ground Rules, Tournament Fee

-- The entrance fee for the Invitational Tournament is $350 and must be paid to the SCCC Treasurer or Club President(**) during the first match for each team.
+- The entrance fee for the Invitational Tournament is $350 and must be paid to the SCCC1 Treasurer or Club President2 during the first match for each team.
 Check should be made out to St. Columba’s Cricket Club.

 - A release of liability form must be signed by each team captain, representing all team members, prior to their match at the Dr. Arnow Field.
 The liability form will be provided by SCCC.

-- All team captains are requested to urge their players to discard/dispose of trash and recycling in proper containers at the field.
+- All team captains are requested to urge their players to discard/dispose of trash and recycling (blue bin) in proper containers at the field.
 This includes cigarette waste!

 - All team members are requested to use the portable bathroom located on Dr. Arnow Field – next to the shed behind the bushes.

 - Players of all teams must respect the decision of the match umpires.
-Failure to do so may result in ejection of player(s) from the match by the SCCC Executive Committee.
+Failure to do so may result in ejection of player(s) from the match by the respective match umpires/officials.